Skip to main content

 Icon

-Use with caution: Available
+Use with caution: available Web, Mobile app

 Icons help communicate meaning, actions, status, or feedback.
 This component provides an easy way to access the foundational iconography of the Design System.